-In anticipation of legalized online gambling, land-based casinos several years ago began forging partnerships with software platforms and online casinos operating in New Jersey.
+In anticipation of legalized real money online casino and poker sites, retail casinos several years ago began forging partnerships with software platforms and online casinos operating in New Jersey.
 As mentioned seven are licensed for online poker so far; here’s a look at a few of the partnerships.

 As part of Caesars Entertainment, Harrah’s operates as WSOP.com in a partnership with 888.
 It is the only company currently offering online gambling products in both Nevada and New Jersey.

 Valley Forge (partypoker)

 Once the most trafficked poker site in the world, partypoker has surged back into international prominence in recent years.
 Massive online tournament guarantees, drastically improved software and a burgeoning partypoker Live tour have also had a big impact.
 It’s expected Valley Forge and partypoker will launch their co-branded online poker site in 2020.